Sapient-Predictive-Analytics/Data-Driven_Catalyst/Funds/API_Database/API_documentation.md

 3) Scalability

-* What if our data grows to 100,000 proposals?
+* What if more funds get added and have much larger amount of proposals

-* What if we need multiple Lambdas accessing the data?
+* What if we need multiple stakeholders accessing the data

 * Databases handle concurrent access well

+* Future LLM integration may require storing much larger datasets like milestone data, review commentary or social engagement / chat histories.

 4. Flexibility